Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 &nbsp;&nbsp;&nbsp;And that along with a couple of updates to the code all the remaining errors end up being about things not existing.
 More importantly those things don't exist because they are to be implemented in the logic.
-I now have some of the framework needed to get it running in some form.
+I now have most of the framework needed to get it running in some form.
 About all I can see needing to have the basic start up screen working is said start up screen.
 That will require what ends up being me just hardcoding the menu screens.

 ####Small Addon

-&nbsp;&nbsp;&nbsp;As a bit of a fun addition I will layout how I plan to make dogs act.
+&nbsp;&nbsp;&nbsp;As a bit of a fun in addition to the above I will layout how I plan to make dogs act.
 They will be the new monster on the 4th dungeon level and represented by a brown 'd'.
 Anyway I figured out a simple state machine setup for them that will make them hunt in a pack or so I hope.
 A dog will have three states depending on whether it can see other dogs or the player.